peasy/Peasy.NET/README.md

 # Where's the async support??

-Note that we *cheated* in PersonMockDataProxy.GetAllAsync by simply marking the method async and passing GetAll.
-Normally, you would invoke and EntityFramework async call or make an out-of-band async call to an http service, etc.
+Note that we *cheated* in PersonMockDataProxy.GetAllAsync by simply marking the method async and marshalling the call to GetAll.
+Normally, you would invoke an EntityFramework async call or make an out-of-band async call to an http service, etc.

     private async Task GetMyDataAsync()
     {